 If you are interested in viewing a list of Firework recalls, please visit the CPSC website by clicking here.

-Questions about a Firework Injury Lawsuit or Fireworks Recall?
-Contact our lawyers for a free case review.
+Questions About a Firework Injury Lawsuit or Fireworks Recall?
+Contact a Johnson//Becker Lawyer for a Free Case Review.